cuvva/terms/terms.md

 ## 20. Permission to use any relevant vehicle

-By using the app you agree you're solely responsible for ensuring you have permission to use any relevant vehicle.
+By purchasing Cuvva products you agree you're solely responsible for ensuring you have permission to use any relevant vehicle.
 Cuvva has no control and takes no responsibility for the relevant vehicle.

 ## 21. Insurer solvency